Wandmalfarbe/pandoc-latex-template/README.md

 ### Typesetting a Book

-To typeset a book supply the template variable `-V book`.
+To typeset a book supply the template variable `-V book` from the command line or via `book: true` in the metadata.

 To get the correct chapter headings you need to tell pandoc that it should convert first level headings (indicated by one `#` in markdown) to chapters with the command line option `--top-level-division=chapter`.
 Chapter numbers start at 1.
 If you need to change that, specify `first-chapter` in the template variables.